-- The MMU recommends that, in order to permit a complete analysis of loop flow, FERC and NERC ensure that the identified data are made available to market monitors as well as other industry entities determined appropriate by FERC.
+- The MMU recommends that PJM monitor, and adjust as necessary, the weights applied to the components of the interfaces to ensure that the interface prices reflect ongoing changes in system conditions.
+The MMU also recommends that PJM review the mappings of external balancing authorities to individual interface pricing points to reflect changes to the impact of the external power source on PJM tie lines as a result of system topology changes.
+The MMU recommends that this review occur at least annually.
+(Priority: Low.
+First reported 2009.
+Status: Not adopted.) - The MMU recommends that, in order to permit a complete analysis of loop flow, FERC and NERC ensure that the identified data are made available to market monitors as well as other industry entities determined appropriate by FERC.
 (Priority: Medium.
 First reported 2003.
-Status: Not adopted.) - The MMU recommends that PJM explore an optimization solution interchange with neighboring balancing authorities that would remove the need for market participants to schedule physical transactions across seams.
+Status: Not adopted.) - The MMU recommends that PJM explore an interchange optimization solution with its neighboring balancing authorities that would remove the need for market participants to schedule physical transactions across seams.
 Such a solution would include an optimized, but limited, joint dispatch approach that uses supply curves and treats seams between balancing authorities as constraints, similar to other constraints within an LMP market.
 (Priority: Medium.
 First reported 2014.
 Status: Not adopted.) - The MMU recommends that PJM permit unlimited spot market imports as well as unlimited nonfirm point to point willing to pay congestion imports and exports at all PJM interfaces in order to improve the efficiency of the market.
 (Priority: Medium.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that the emergency interchange cap be replaced with a market based solution.
 (Priority: Low.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that the submission deadline for real-time dispatchable transactions be modified from 1800 on the day prior, to three hours prior to the requested start time, and that the minimum duration be modified from one hour to 15 minutes.
 These changes would give PJM a more flexible product that could be used to meet load in the most economic manner.
 (Priority: Medium.
 First reported 2014.
-Status: Partially adopted, 2015.) - The MMU recommends modifications to the FFE calculation to ensure that FFE calculations reflect the current capability of the transmission system as it evolves.
+Status: Partially adopted, 2015.)

+• The MMU recommends modifications to the FFE calculation to ensure that FFE calculations reflect the current capability of the transmission system as it evolves.
 The MMU recommends that the Commission set a deadline for PJM and MISO to resolve the FFE freeze date and related issues.
 (Priority: Medium.
 First reported 2019.
-Status: Not adopted.) - The MMU recommends clear, explicit and detailed rules that define the conditions under which PJM will and will not recall energy from PJM capacity resources and prohibit new energy exports from PJM capacity resources.
-The MMU recommends that those rules define the conditions under which PJM will purchase emergency energy while at the same time not recalling energy exports from PJM capacity resources.
-The MMU recommends clear rules governing when PJM may recall capacity backed exports.
-(Priority: Medium.
-First reported 2010.
-Status: Partially adopted.)
+Status: Not adopted.)